enduracode/enterprise-web-library/Documentation/Guides/WebFramework.md

 setup: new FormItemSetup( displaySetup: displaySetup )
 ```

 This connects the visibility of the form item to the `DisplaySetup` parameter we just added.
-Now modify the method call in `loadData` to make this expression the third argument:
+Now modify the method call in `getContent` to make this expression the third argument:

 ```C#
 serviceTypeIdPmv.ToCondition( ( (int?)ServiceTypesRows.GeneralService ).ToCollection() ).ToDisplaySetup()